Would you like to increase your trading success rate?

 Carry trades are used as a trading strategy.
 This causes fundamentally weak currencies to appreciate despite poor economic indicators.

-Safe havens are currencies that investors buy and hold during market uncertainty.
+Safe havens are currencies that investors buy during market uncertainty.

 You’ve probably heard of the terms ‘risk on’ and ‘risk off’.
-As explained by Bloomberg, these terms describe global market sentiment.
+According to Bloomberg, these terms describe global market sentiment.

-When global markets are in turmoil or uncertain we see risk off sentiment pervade the market.
+Usually, when global markets are in turmoil risk off sentiment pervade.

-When global markets are no longer in turmoil, we see risk on sentiment.
+When global markets are positive, we usually see risk on sentiment.

 - Japanese Yen